-The log marginal cost of product j in year t is parametrized as where w{jt} is a vector of exogenous vehicle characteristics,31 ZEV credits{jt} is the number of ZEV credits BEV j can earn in the ZEV states in year t (if product j is not a BEV or does not earn any credits, the value is zero),32 and ω{jt} is the unobserved cost shifter.
+ZEV credits BEV j can earn in the ZEV states in year t (if product j is not a BEV or does not earn any credits, the value is zero),31 and ω{it} is the unobserved cost shifter.

-$$\log(MC{jt}) = w'{jt}\gamma + \gamma^{zev} \text{ZEV credits}{jt} + \omega{jt}, \tag{6}$$ where \mathcal{J}{ft} is the set of products firm f sells in year t and M{st} is the number of households living in state s in year t.
+The profit an automaker f makes from vehicle sales in year t is where \mathcal{J}{ft} is the set of products firm f sells in year t and M{st} is the number of households living in state s in year t.
 The first order conditions with respective to prices are given by